-Locate any existing plumbing, electrical wiring or other wiring inside the wall to be removed.
+Locate any existing plumbing and electrical wiring inside the wall to be removed.

-Step 2 – Seal off House/Turn off Power
+Step 2 – Seal off from dust/turn off the power

 Drape plastic sheeting and secure into place with duct tape to seal off the rest of the house during the demolition process.
 This will prevent dust and debris from entering the rest of the house while you are removing the wall.
 Place drop cloths on the floors for protection.

 Turn off the power to the wall being demolished at the power junction box.
 Turn off the water to the wall at the water valve to the house.

 Step 3 – Remove the trims/begin tearing down the wall

 Wearing protective eyewear and gloves, begin to remove molding and trim from baseboards.
 Use a sledgehammer or ripping hammer to make a hole in the drywall between the wall studs.
 Tear out the wallboard and remove all of the nails from the studs.
 Remove all of the wallboard and any other materials from both sides of the wall back to the first stud.

 Use a multimeter to double-check that the electrical outlets are not powered and then remove the wiring and plumbing from the wall.
 Cap off the plumbing and terminate the power circuits.
 If you are not familiar with this process, use the services of a professional licensed plumber and electrician.